albehofy/Gym-Template/README.md

 # Gym-Template
-gym template with html, CSS, and  javaScript
+gym template is a reposive template created with html, CSS, and  javaScript